Keystone Exam Overview

 May parents see the Keystone Exams?

-Parents and guardians may review the Keystone Exams if they believe they may be in conflict with their religious beliefs by making arrangements with the School Test Coordinator once the exams arrive at the school.
-Confidentiality agreements must be signed, and no copies of the Keystone Exams or notes about exam questions will be permitted to leave the school.
+Parents and guardians may review the Keystone Exams if they believe they may be in conflict with their religious beliefs by making arrangements with the School Assessment Coordinator once the exams arrive at the school.
+Confidentiality agreements must be signed, and no copies of the Keystone Exams, notes about, or photos of the exam questions will be permitted to leave the school.

 What if I want to opt my student out of the Keystone Exams?

-If, after reviewing the Keystone Exams, parents or guardians do not want their child to participate in one or all of the exams due to a conflict with their religious beliefs, they may write a letter specifying their objection to the assistant principal to request their child be excused from the exam(s).
+If, after reviewing the Keystone Exams, parents or guardians do not want their child to participate in one or all of the exams due to a conflict with their religious beliefs, they may write a letter specifying their objection to the School Assessmnet Coordinator to request their child be excused from the exam(s).

 What if I do not want my student retested in the same subject?

 If your student has already taken the exam and was not proficient, you may request that they not be retested.
-To do this you must submit a signed letter to the assistant principal specifying this request.
+To do this you must submit a signed letter to the School Assessment Coordinator specifying this request.
 This letter will not exclude students from taking exams in which they have not already tested.

-For example: If Student A took the Algebra I Keystone Exam in 9th Grade and you wish for them not to take it again, a letter must be provided to the assistant principal.
+For example: If Student A took the Algebra I Keystone Exam in 9th Grade and you wish for them not to take it again, a letter must be provided to the School Assessment Coordinator.

 Who is the School Assessment Coordinator?

 Currently the School Assessment Coordinator role is filled by the High School Assistant Principal.